 - Cleaning of common areas of the village

 - Day to day maintenance of village gardens and facilities

-- Payment of property costs including rates, water, insurance and waste management.
+- Payment of property costs including Council rates, water, building insurance and waste management.

 The Maintenance Reserve Fund includes: